chenllliang/MLS/README.md

 We have prepared a pre-processed binary data of IWSLT16 RO-EN on Google and BaiduDisk (coming soon, download it and unzip in ../databin/ folder, you can jump to next section then) .

 If you plan to try your own dataset.
-You may refer to this script[https://github.com/chenllliang/MLS/blob/main/scripts/preprocess.sh] for preprocessing and parameter setting.
+You may refer to this [script](https://github.com/chenllliang/MLS/blob/main/scripts/preprocess.sh) for preprocessing and parameter setting.

 ```bash
 cd script
 bash preprocess.sh ../data/dataset-src-tgt/ src tgt
 ```

-if works succeefully, two folders containing binary files will be saved in databin folder.
+if it works succeefully, two folders containing binary files will be saved in the databin folder.